BILL NUMBER: S8708 Revised 3/31/2026

 they issued guidance to limit airport concession prices to 10% of the

 street price in the surrounding area.
-This bill continues this common-
+This bill builds on this common-

-to cover all transportation facilities in the state that are operated by
+tion facilities in the state that are operated by public authorities,

-public authorities, including train stations and thruway rest stops.
-By
+including train stations and thruway rest stops.
+By requiring prices to

 LEGISLATIVE HISTORY: